-The fourth Sterett (DDG 104) was laid down on 17 November 2005 at Bath, Me., by Bath Iron Works; launched on 19 May 2007; sponsored by Michelle Sterett Bernson; commissioned without ceremony on 26 June 2008 at her building yard and “ceremonially” commissioned on 9 August 2008 at the South Locust Point Marine Terminal, Baltimore, Md., Comdr.
+The fourth Sterett (DDG-102) was laid down on 17 November 2005 at Bath, Maine, by Bath Iron Works; launched on 20 May 2007; sponsored by Mrs. Michelle Sterett Bernson; commissioned without ceremony on 26 June 2008 at her building yard; and commissioned on 9 August 2008 at the South Locust Point Marine Terminal, Baltimore, Md., Comdr.
 Brian B. Eckerle in command.

-Following her commissioning, she set course for her home port of San Diego, Calif.
-While en route, she engaged in various maneuvers and exercises, the highlights of which included meeting with ships from Mayport, Fla., during a hurricane evasion exercise and maneuvers with ships of the Mexican Navy (21-24 Aug 2008).
-She then transited the Panama Canal on 5 September.
+Following her commissioning, she set course for her home port of Naval Station (NS) San Diego, Calif.
+While en route, Sterett engaged in various maneuvers and exercises, the highlights of which included meeting with ships from NS Mayport, Fla., during a hurricane evasion exercise, and maneuvering with ships of the Mexican Navy, from 21-24 Aug 2008.
+She then passed through the Panama Canal on 5 September.

-Following her late October departure from San Diego, Calif., Sterett touched at Saipan (9-12 November 2010), then transited the Surigao and Balabac Straits, and the Straits of Malacca, and entered the Indian Ocean (21 November).
+Following her late October departure, Sterett touched at Saipan, 9-12 November 2010, and then transited the Surigao and Balabac Straits, and the Strait of Malacca, entering the Indian Ocean on 21 November.
 She arrived at Phuket, Thailand, on 22 November.

-While in the western reaches of the Indian Ocean, south of Sri Lanka and India, Sterett received a distress signal from the motor tanker Esperanza, located hundreds of miles away, on 2 December 2010.
+While in the western reaches of the Indian Ocean, south of Sri Lanka and India, Sterett received a distress signal from motor tanker Esperanza, located hundreds of miles away, on 2 December 2010.
 Sterett answered the signal and sped to the scene.
-Upon arrival, she found that Esperanza had departed Mumbai, India, on 15 November and had lost propulsion two days out.
-Although efforts were made to repair the ship (3-13 December); in the end she was deemed irreparable, and Sterett embarked her crew and transported them to Oman.
+Upon arrival, she found that Esperanza had sailed from Mumbai, India, on 15 November and lost propulsion two days out.
+Although Sterett’s sailors attempted to repair the ship, from 3-13 December; in the end she was deemed irreparable, and Sterett embarked her crew and transported them to Oman.